-Natural Ways to Relieve Dry Mouth at Home
+Natural Ways to Relieve and Cure Dry Mouth at Home

 Dry mouth (xerostomia) isn’t just uncomfortable — it can interfere with speaking, swallowing, taste, and your oral health.
 While sometimes linked to medical conditions, many cases improve with simple home remedies.
-Here’s a breakdown of causes, natural relief options, and when to seek professional care.
+If you’re looking for natural ways to cure dry mouth and restore comfort, here’s a breakdown of causes, natural relief options, and when to seek professional care.

 What Causes Dry Mouth?